Windows Sandbox – Isolated Windows Desktop

 - Secure – uses hardware-based virtualization for kernel isolation, which relies on the Microsoft’s hypervisor to run a separate kernel which isolates Windows Sandbox from the host

 - Efficient – uses integrated kernel scheduler, smart memory management, and virtual GPU

 Windows Sandbox brings the advantages of Windows Containers and also adds a desktop.
-If you compare this to a Windows 10 Virtual Machine, the Windows Sandbox will consume much less resources, it starts up match faster and will be much more efficient with hardware resources.
-You can think of it as a lightweight virtual machine, which can share the same hardware but also the same kernel and memory as the host system (like a container).
+If you compare this to a Windows 10 Virtual Machine, the Windows Sandbox will consume much fewer resources, it starts up match faster and will be much more efficient with hardware resources.
+You can think of it like a lightweight virtual machine, which can share the same hardware but also the same kernel and memory as the host system (like a container).

 Windows Sandbox Prerequisites

 - Windows 10 Pro or Enterprise build 18305 or later (Today this is a Windows Insider Preview)